Npashkova/MU_test_tasks/README.md

 Data samples are stored in 'data' folder.

 1) task_1 analyzes playstore.jsonl.
-In this task we are generating files report.html and missing.html with file's data and list of missing values respectively.
+In this task we are generating files report.html and missing.html with file's data and list of missing values respectively, check if urls, dates and email are valid.
 Documentation for this task file can be found here: https://42matters.com/docs/app-market-data/file-dump/android-app-details.
 2) task_2 analyzes downloads.json.